Postgraduate Course: Handling Child Protection Issues with Confidence (CNST11077)

-- an advanced theoretical understanding of the effects of child abuse and neglect on child development and different areas of children's social lives
+- Demonstrate an advanced theoretical understanding of the effects of child abuse and neglect on child development and different areas of children's social lives.

-- the capacity to consider cultural diversity in relation to the perception of and interventions in cases of child abuse and neglect
+- Consider cultural diversity in relation to the perception of and interventions in cases of child abuse and neglect.

-- the capacity to identify, analyse and evaluate the distinctive features of listening to children in cases of abuse and neglect and to prioritise their best interests.
+- Identify, analyse and evaluate the distinctive features of listening to children in cases of abuse and neglect and to prioritise their best interests.

-- the capacity to work effectively with other professionals when a disclosure is made and when child protection procedures / concerns are ongoing.
+- Work effectively with other professionals when a disclosure is made and when child protection procedures / concerns are ongoing.